ForstMaple/chatbotDemo/README.md

 4. Install all required libraries in `requirements.txt`
 5. Run the chatbot using `python bot.py` in the command line

 If you want to try out the deployed chatbot on AWS, please contact [Yufeng Feng](mailto:yufengf@u.nus.edu) .
-The chatbot is off by defaut.
+The chatbot is off by default.